Procedures that may affect your SCS system

 High-frequency sound waves may be used for physical therapy to treat certain bone/muscle injuries, for muscle stimulation or to improve blood flow.

 X-Ray and CT Scans

-This test uses a strong electromagnetic field to produce images of the body.
+MRI uses a strong electromagnetic field to produce images of the body.
 SCS systems differ when it comes to MRI scans and safety.
 Below is a list of guidelines for MRI and SCS.
 Learn about imaging options on pain.com.

 This MRI conditional system allows you to have MRI scans of the head under specified conditions, if you meet the eligibility requirements.